RotichKipkoech/zetech-portal/README.md

 6. **Access the application**:
    - Open your web browser and go to [http://localhost:5000](http://localhost:5000).

+7. **LIVE LINK**:
+   - Open your web browser you can search for deployed link [https://zetech-portal.onrender.com](https://zetech-portal.onrender.com).
 ## Usage

 The application features distinct functionalities for each user role.
 Login credentials must be created by the Admin, as there is no public sign-up functionality.